ateachment/SimpleAuthService/README.md

 # SimpleAuthService
-<p>Development of a simple token-based web service with Flask for teaching purposes</p>
+<p>Task: Development of a simple token-based web service with Flask for teaching purposes</p>

 Includes:
 <ul>